federicobond/pymercadopago/README.rst

    :target: https://travis-ci.org/federicobond/pymercadopago

 PyMercadoPago is user-friendly library to interact with the MercadoPago API.

-It's compatible with both Python 2 and 3.
+Python 3 only.

 To install it from PyPI, simply run::